 If you intent on painting EVA foam then you have to seal the foam first.
 This will ensure that the paint will adhere properly to the surface of the foam and it ensures a uniform look of the paint.

 How Do You Seal EVA Foam After Painting?

-In short, if the EVA Foam was sealed with Plasti Dip or with White Glue before it was painted, then it does not have to be sealed afterward.
+In short, if the EVA Foam was sealed with Plasti Dip, Flexbond, or White Glue before it was painted, then it does not have to be sealed afterward.
 The paint will stay on pretty well.
 But if the Foam was not sealed before it was painted then it should be sealed with a clear coat.
 A clear matt acrylic sealer or matt varnish will be more than enough to protect the paint job.

 Sealing EVA Foam is quite important so you should seal it one way or the other.